 - Give your bike a clean before you bring it in.
 A well looked after bike is much more appealing than an obviously neglected one.

 - Ensure it’s mechanically sound and safe to ride

 Still unsure?
 We hope to have some volunteer “experts” at our disposal who can advise you when you drop it off.
 Just ask to see if there is someone around who can help.
 If we spot a bike that we consider to be “unsafe” we will mark it as “Unrideable” on the sale documentation.
 These bikes can still be sold, but buyers will understand that they should not be ridden in their current condition.

 4. How much does it cost to list and sell my bike?

 - A $5 listing fee applies to register each bike for sale at Canberra BuyCycle unless, you select to donate all the proceeds of the sale to the Rotary Club of Canberra, then it’s free.
+You can pay via PayPal or use your credit card.
 Any proceeds from the sale of donated bikes will then be used by the Rotary Club of Canberra towards local or international projects for the benefit of humanity.

 - If your bike is sold at Canberra BuyCycle the Rotary Club of Canberra retains retains 15% of the proceeds of the sale as its fee.

 5. Do I have to attend Canberra Buycycle?